 “Hiram to us was a very personal connection,” Robert Price says.
 “Roland was a phenomenal teacher – so personable, and he really got to know you.”
 That personality helped Layton recruit students to assist with managing the Pendleton House gardens – and Pendleton House itself, which under Layton’s tenure became housing specifically for history majors.

 Others who share Robert and Sandra Price’s passion for Roland Layton’s teaching and learning legacy, and are interested in contributing to this fund, call 800.705.5050.

 This scholarship will be awarded annually to one or two students in good academic standing with financial need and who demonstrate participation and an expressed interest in entrepreneurship.
 Preference is given to students from Lake County in Ohio.
-The first recipient of the Ronald W. and Thomas E. Lingerfelter Memorial Scholarship is Stephanie Morgan ’15, a management major and entrepreneurship minor.
+The first recipient of the Ronald W. Lingafelter and Thomas E. Lingafelter Memorial Scholarship is Stephanie Morgan ’15, a management major and entrepreneurship minor.

 The College and Center are extremely grateful to Bonnie for her everlasting gift and thank her for her generosity.
 Bonnie serves on the Center’s Resource Council and is the owner of Comfort Keepers, a provider of non-medical home assistance for seniors.

 Howie Taylor ’61, an emeritus professor at Princeton University, has established two scholarships for African-American students: the Howard E. Taylor Minority Scholarship, and an endowed scholarship, which starts at $25,000.
 He hopes his gesture which has been meaningful to him will inspire others to do the same.